doctorfree/RoonCommandLine/markdown/list_playlists.1.md

 **PLAYLIST**
 : Provide an playlist name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library playlist names matching the provided playlist name or containing the substring will be returned

+**EXPLAYLIST**
+: Provide a playlist exclusion string, in quotes if it contains spaces.
+No Roon library playlist names including the provided playlist exclusion string will be listed

 # EXAMPLES
 **list_playlists Mood**
 : Will return a list of Roon library playlist names, one per line, that contain the string "Mood"

+**list_playlists Guster Best**
+: Will return a list of Roon library playlist names, one per line, that contain the string "Guster" but not "Best"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com